What We’ll Cover:

 And – especially around the holidays – you can use Sumo to add in features like a countdown timer to your pop-up.

-Countdown timers, as I’m sure you’re aware, are an easy and awesome way to create a little urgency for your buyers.
+Countdown timers, as I’m sure you’re aware, are an easy and awesome way to create a little urgency for your buyers and boost your ecommerce ROI.

 So if the holidays are approaching, create an offer for a special discount – but include a timer with it so your customers know the clock on that offer is ticking.